 The speed of the steady anti-cyclonically wind-driven circulation being higher than the phase velocity[ii] of cyclonically propagating Rossby waves, amplified forcing effects occur, caused by a positive feedback on the baroclinic waves: warming of surface water at mid-latitudes deepens the thermocline around the gyre, which accelerates the modulated geostrophic current – this current, which results from the rotation of the earth and the forces of gravity, is proportional and in phase with the thermocline oscillation – thus increasing the poleward heat advection by the western boundary current.
 So, the thermocline deepens more, hence a positive feedback loop.

 Several gyral Rossby waves of different periods may cohabit, which give subtropical gyres a remarkable property that distinguishes them from smaller vortices.
 Sharing the same modulated current where the western boundary currents leave the continents to re-enter the interior flow of the subtropical gyres, these gyral Rossby waves are coupled.
-Consequently, as occurs in the general case of coupled oscillators with inertia they are subject to a subharmonic mode locking giving the dynamic system an optimal stability.
-What are named the gyral resonances may then occur when the period of long-wavelength gyral Rossby waves is close to the period of solar and orbital cycles.
+Consequently, as occurs in the general case of coupled oscillators with inertia they are subject to a subharmonic mode locking giving the dynamic system an optimal stability (Pinault, 2018c).
+Resonance phenomena may then occur when the period of long-wavelength gyral Rossby waves is close to the period of solar and orbital cycles.

-Thus, modulated response of subtropical gyres raises considerable interest since it opens up a new field to be investigated: long-period baroclinic waves appear to have a key role in the formation and stability of the subtropical gyres, in total volume transport and abrupt change in potential vorticity of western boundary currents, long-term climate variability (see Holocene, Glacial-interglacial era), which reflects the vagaries of the radiative forcing effectiveness, as well as the global temperature Tmg decomposed into a cyclic and anthropogenic component.
+Thus, modulated response of subtropical gyres raises considerable interest since it opens up a new field to be investigated: long-period baroclinic waves have a key role in the formation and stability of the subtropical gyres, in total volume transport and abrupt change in potential vorticity of western boundary currents, medium and long-term climate variability (see Holocene, Glacial-interglacial era), as well as the global temperature Tmg decomposed into a ‘natural’ and anthropogenic component.

 Munk, W. H. On the wind-driven ocean circulation, J. Meteorol., Vol. 7,1950